 For both baked and fried pastéis, many Latin brands sell the dough by the name ‘masa para empanadas,’ which is available in the freezer aisle of some American supermarkets (e.g. Walmart), Latin markets, and online.
 Wonton wrappers (usually available in most American and Asian grocery stores in the fresh produce section, or sometimes in the freezer aisle) make great mini pastel frito (mini fried empanadas).
 List here…

 It is a smoked sausage made from pork loin, garlic, salt, and Capsicum pepper.
-Paio can be substituted by any smoked garlic pork sausage such as this one, or the Polish kiolbassa — available at American supermarkets.
+Paio can be substituted by any smoked garlic pork sausage, or the Polish kiolbassa — available at American supermarkets.
 List here…

 34. Lombo Defumado: